-Sean was also a member of the litigation team that successfully represented then-candidate Rahm Emanuel against residency challenges to his mayoral candidacy, culminating in a unanimous decision in the Illinois Supreme Court.
+Sean was also a member of the litigation team that successfully represented then-candidate Rahm Emanuel against challenges to his candidacy for Mayor of the City of Chicago, culminating in a unanimous favorable decision in the Illinois Supreme Court.
+He has advised other political campaigns and interest groups on regulatory issues related to election law and voting rights.